example42/example42.github.io/_posts/2022-08-07-puppet-evaluation-error-unknown-resource-type.md

 Here's how to decompose it:

-    Error: Could not retrieve catalog from remote server: Error 500 on SERVER: Server Error: Evaluation Error: Error while evaluating a Resource Statement
+    Error: Could not retrieve catalog from remote server: Error 500 on SERVER:

-This is your Puppet agent throwing an Error, saying that it was not able to get the catalog of the resources to apply from the server.
-Then it shows the server's 500 error related to problems while evaluating a resource statement in the code:
+This is your Puppet agent reporting an Error, saying that it was not able to get the catalog of the resources to apply from the server and got a 500 error (yes, Puppet client and server communicate over https).
+Next is shown the actual server error message:

-    Unknown resource type: 'concat'
+    Server Error: Evaluation Error: Error while evaluating a Resource Statement Unknown resource type: 'concat'

-This is the specific message, where the 'concat' resource type can and will be different, and gives the key information for solving it: Puppet is looking for a resource type, here 'concat', and it doesn't find it.
+This is the specific message, where instead of 'concat' there can be any Puppet resource, and gives us the key information for solving it: Puppet is looking for a resource type, here 'concat', and it doesn't find it.

     (file: /etc/puppetlabs/code/environments/production/modules/openvpn/manifests/config.pp, line: 6, column: 5)

 Another key information: where Puppet failed to compile our code.
 In a normal client-server infrastructure, the file path is on the Puppet server's filesystem (path may be different, what matters is that this is the file to check).
-If you use the puppet apply command, there's no server involved and the path is local.
+If there's no server involved and you use the puppet apply command, then the path is on your local filesystem.

     on node lab.psick.io